 - The fastest option might be to use fast-tracked company registration via the CIPC offered by company documentation specialists like ourselves.
 We offer:

-- New Company (Pty) Registration from 5 days
+- New Company (Pty) Registration from 1 working day

 - See our timeframes HERE.

 Why is our service so fast?
 Our experts know exactly what documents are needed, and we have a streamlined online system that processes the CIPC’s requirements.

 How to register for VAT